kadena-community/kadena.js/packages/libs/types/etc/types.api.md

 // @public (undocumented)
 export interface IPreflightResult {
-    // Warning: (ae-incompatible-release-tags) The symbol "preflight" is marked as @public, but its signature references "ICommandResult" which is marked as @alpha
+    // Warning: (ae-incompatible-release-tags) The symbol "preflightResult" is marked as @public, but its signature references "ICommandResult" which is marked as @alpha
     //
     // (undocumented)
-    preflight: ICommandResult;
+    preflightResult: ICommandResult;
     // (undocumented)
     preflightWarnings: [];
 }